Nishar-Ahmad1132/Nishar-Ahmad1132/README.md

 - Fully responsive portfolio built with **React.js** and **CSS** to showcase skills, projects, and contact details.
 - Dynamic project section with SVG icons and auto-updates from structured project data.
 - **Cross-browser compatibility** and **SEO optimization** for improved reach.
-- Deployed on **AWS EC2** with HTTPS and SSL for secure, scalable hosting.
+- Deployed on **Vercel** for fast load times and continuous deployment.
 ---

 ### **Networked Blog Platform** | [Live Demo](https://ahmadblog.vercel.app/)